wp-plugins/contact-form-maker/readme.txt

 *   Additional attributes for each field to add certain properties using Java Script
 *   Submissions are send to the provided admin address(es) and submitter (optional)
 *   Custom text for admin and users
-*   Shortcode for easier input of the created form into Pages/Posts
+*   Shortcode for easier input of the created contact form into Pages/Posts
 *   Chance to add custom HTML
 *   Detailed parameters for each field type
-*   Data validation before the submission of the form
+*   Data validation before the submission of the contact form
-*   Detailed Submissions field including the submissions of all forms
+*   Detailed Submissions field including the submissions of all contact forms
 *   10 built-in templates
-*   Required and hidden fields for advanced forms
+*   Required and hidden fields for advanced contact forms

 ### Supported languages Of the Contact Form Maker